alexusa75/W365-CloudPC-AVD/README.md

-# W365-CloudPC
+# W365-CloudPC and AVD
-Windows 365 - Cloud PC Scripts
+Windows 365 - Cloud PC and AVD Scripts